sparktacusdemo/terraform_demo/README.md

 ```
 # from your Terraform directory: run the commands below
 #initialize terraform back end
-$--terraform init
+$--1/ terraform init
-#--submit your plan
+#--2/ submit your plan
 $ terraform plan
-#--apply your plan
+#--3/ apply your plan
 $ terraform apply
 ```
 voila !